Santiago Ezquerro

 Santiago 'Santi' Ezquerro Marín (born 14 December 1976) is a Spanish former professional footballer who played as a forward.

-Having made a name for himself at Athletic Bilbao, appearing in nearly 300 official games for the club in seven years, he subsequently earned himself a transfer to Barcelona, but failed to establish himself in three years, being used sparingly.
+Having made a name for himself at Athletic Bilbao, appearing in 260 official games for the club in seven years, he subsequently signed with Barcelona, but struggled significantly during his tenure.

 Over 13 seasons in La Liga, Ezquerro amassed totals of 278 matches and 55 goals.
+In 1998, he made his only appearance for the Spain national team.

 Club career

-Osasuna and Atlético
+Osasuna and Atlético Madrid

-Born in Calahorra, La Rioja, Ezquerro emerged through the youth ranks of CA Osasuna, playing two second division seasons with the Navarrese before signing with Atlético Madrid for the 1996–97 campaign.
+Born in Calahorra, La Rioja, Ezquerro reached CA Osasuna's youth system aged 16, playing two Segunda División seasons with the Navarrese before signing with Atlético Madrid for the 1996–97 campaign.

-He made his La Liga debut on 21 September 1996 in a 3–0 away win against CD Logroñés, but was mainly registered with the club's B-side during his spell.
+He made his La Liga debut on 21 September 1996 in a 3–0 away win against CD Logroñés, but was mainly registered with the club's B side during his spell.

-Athletic
+Athletic Bilbao

 Lack of playing opportunities with the Colchoneros prompted a January 1998 move to RCD Mallorca, which Ezquerro helped to reach the final of the Copa del Rey in his six-month stint.
-Subsequently he joined Athletic Bilbao (meeting the club's self-imposed recruitment criteria due to his period of development at Osasuna), with whom he appeared in his first UEFA Champions League games while establishing himself as one of the most promising forwards in Spain's top flight.
+He joined Athletic Bilbao subsequently (meeting the club's self-imposed recruitment criteria due to his period of development at Osasuna), with whom he appeared in his first UEFA Champions League games while establishing himself as one of the most promising forwards in Spain's top flight.

-His stellar form in 2004–05 – 19 goals in 47 official matches, including a hat-trick in a 7–1 away rout of Standard Liège in the season's UEFA Cup group stage and scoring in a 3–0 home victory over Real Sociedad in the Basque derby on 9 April 2005 – led to FC Barcelona securing his services on a '3+1 years' contract, on a free transfer.
+His stellar form in 2004–05 – 19 goals in 47 official matches, including a hat-trick in a 7–1 away rout of Standard Liège in the group stage of the UEFA Cup and one in the 3–0 home victory over Real Sociedad in the Basque derby on 9 April 2005– led to FC Barcelona securing his services on a three-year contract that included the possibility of an extension, on a free transfer.

 Barcelona

 Ezquerro was never able to establish himself in Barcelona's first team, his progress at the club being further hindered after the emergence of youth graduate Lionel Messi.
-His best league output consisted of 12 games in his first year (two goals, three starts, in 469 minutes of play).
+His best league output consisted of 12 games in his first year (two goals, three starts, in 469 minutes).

-In 2007–08, Ezquerro was not given the free transfer by the Catalans and, not being signed by any team in the summer on in the January transfer window, was virtually absent for the duration of the campaign, although he did score twice in January against lowly CD Alcoyano for the domestic cup's round of 32, in a 2–2 second leg home draw and 5–2 on aggregate.
+In 2007–08, Ezquerro was not given the free transfer by the Catalans and, not being signed by any team in the summer or the January transfer window, was virtually absent for the duration of the campaign, although he did score twice in January against lowly CD Alcoyano in the domestic cup's round of 32, a 2–2 second-leg home draw and 5–2 on aggregate.